alienflip/zku.one-Course/week_5/README.md

 ## Webb

-1. What is the difference between commitments made to the mixer, Anchor and VAnchor contracts?
+1. What is the difference between commitments made to the Anchor and VAnchor contracts?
 Can you think of a new commitment structure that could allow for a new feature? (eg: depositing one token and withdrawing another?) if so, what would the commitment look like?

 ```